Hi, I’m Diana.

 I wrote some WordPress plugins which were the most enjoyable projects I’ve done in my life.
 During the week, I’d look forward to Saturday, when I could resume my work on them.
 Fond memories.

-I spent most of my twenties and thirties dealing with vague but persistent health problems including cysts, acne, eczema, Raynaud’s syndrome, dizziness, poor wound healing, easy bruising, tinnitus, eyesight problems, restless arms and legs (waking up with restless arms and legs fucking sucks), twisting my ankle whenever the pavement wasn’t perfectly flat, hand eye coordination problems and more subjective things like tension, poor sleep, anxiety and depression.
-I got most of it under control with a ketogenic diet.
-I actually went full carnivore for two to three years.
-Nowadays I still avoid dairy and grains and some nuts, beans and seeds.
+I spent most of my twenties and thirties dealing with vague but persistent health problems including poor wound healing and easy bruising, tinnitus, acne, eczema, Raynaud’s syndrome, restless legs, weak ligaments, dizziness when getting up too fast, shortness of breath, hand eye coordination problems, tension and anxiety.
+I got most of it under control by first eliminating dairy, sugar and sweeteners and then moving on to a ketogenic diet.
+Well, actually, I went the carnivore route for two and a half years.
+Nowadays I still try to limit my carb intake (but my oh my, those carb cravings), avoid dairy and grains and some nuts, beans and seeds.
 But life’s much better now.
 I remember well the stress of overhauling my diet (What will I eat?
 What will I drink?), but it was worth it.

 I have my own business, jodiBooks, with my husband Joep.

 In December 2022, four months into the carnivore diet, I returned to the best side job I ever had: delivering mail.
 During my studies, I’d deliver mail on Saturdays.
 Go to mail office, sort mail, deliver mail, go home and in the afternoon and evening: play around with some code.
 During my six years job hopping, trying to find a place where I felt comfortable enough, I often muttered “Why don’t I just go back to delivering mail?
 That was a good job”.
 So, eventually, I did.
 With some encouragement from my husband who told me to ignore whatever I thought the world would expect me to do for a living.
 Best side job ever.
 It gets me outdoors and into the sunshine.
-I now work part time and have plenty of time to code.
+It grounds me.
+I now work part time on my business, part time on delivering mail and have plenty of time for whatever else I want to do.